UPACM/algolympics-site/src/2026/data/mechanics.md

 The team must use the same Codeforces team name and Codeforces accounts submitted to the Algolympics Team.

+# Live Interview Phase
+Any team suspected of using AI-based tools in solving the problems during the Online Elimination Round will be subjected to a live interview with the judges.
+In this interview, the team members will be questioned by the judges on their familiarity with the details of their code.
+Further questions or tasks may be asked by the judges on a case-by-case basis.

+Suspected teams will be sent a survey to schedule their interview via the email provided in their registration form.

+A team may be disqualified if they:
+- fail to schedule an interview,
+- fail to attend their interview,
+- have not been able to defend themselves against the judges.

+The organizing committee reserves the right to disqualify a team without undergoing the live interview phase should their submissions be deemed undoubtedly guilty of using AI-based tools.

 # Invitation to the In-Person Final Round

-The organizers will accommodate a maximum of twenty (20) teams for the contest.
+The organizers will accommodate a maximum of twenty-five (25) teams for the contest.

 A team that:
 - satisfies all eligibility criteria,
 - has not been disqualified,
 - has confirmed willingness and ability to attend the In-Person Final Round,
-- is among the top three (3) placing teams in the Eliminations Round from their academic institution AND is among the top twenty (20) teams who accepted the invitation to the In-Person Final Round.
+- is among the top three (3) placing teams in the Eliminations Round from their academic institution AND is among the top twenty-five (25) participants who accepted the invitation to the In-Person Final Round, and
 - solved at least nine (9) problems correctly during the Eliminations Round

 will be given an invitation to the In-Person Final Round.